Harry-0107/RAG-chat-app/README.md

-# GenAI RAG Chat Application
+# RAG Chat Application with URL Scraping

 This project implements a Retrieval-Augmented Generation (RAG) chat application using Google Gemini, designed to scrape content from user-provided URLs and use it as a knowledge base for a chatbot.